ElcoK/BigData_AED/docs/_sources/week6/lecture.md

   name: python3
 ---

-# Social Media and Natural Language Processing (NLP)
+# Lecture: Social Media and Natural Language Processing (NLP)

 Jupyter Book also lets you write text-based notebooks using MyST Markdown.
 See [the Notebooks with MyST Markdown documentation](https://jupyterbook.org/file-types/myst-notebooks.html) for more detailed instructions.